Himanshu2326/Quiz-Application/README.md

 - A Complete Quiz Application.
 - Admin can create Quizzes.
-- Students can Participate in Multiple Quizs
+- Students can Participate in Multiple Quizzes
 - MongoDB Atlas DataBase Connectivity.